pacnpal/pip-add/README.md

 1. Installs the specified package using pip
 2. Retrieves installed version information
 3. With `-d`: tracks and installs all dependencies
-4. Updates requirements.txt with new package(s)
+4. Updates requirements.txt (or specified requirements file) with new package(s)
 5. Uses `>=` by default or `==` with `-e` flag

 ### Removal Process